brgtrainings/brgtrainings.github.io/pages/ruby.md

 navbar_class: ruby-course
 ---

-# Ruby Basics
+# :pray: Welcome to Ruby Basics

-Welcome to the {{ site.title }} learning platform!
-Here you can quickly jump to a particular section.
+This course has been designed to get the basic understanding of Ruby language.
+After completing this course you should be able to understand and write Ruby programs.

 {% include util/notice.html
     primary="The content of the syllabus is still in building stage."